luke-landry/n-body-sim/README.md

 - `--theta`: The theta value is used in the Barnes-Hut gravity calculation method to determine when to approximate a group of distant bodies as a single combined mass.
 A smaller theta value results in a more accurate simulation but increases computation time, while a larger theta value reduces accuracy but improves performance.
 Default: `0.5`
 - `--gravity`: The method to use for calculating gravitational forces between bodies.
 The options are `newton`, `newton-parallel`, and `barnes-hut`.
 Default: `newton`
 - `--integrator`: The numerical integration method to use for updating the positions and velocities of the bodies at each time step.
 The options are `euler`, `velocity-verlet`, and `runge-kutta`.
 Default: `euler`
+- `--gpu`: Enable GPU acceleration for the simulation using CUDA.
+This can significantly improve performance for large simulations, but requires an NVIDIA GPU with CUDA support.
+Currently only supports the `newton-parallel` gravity method and `euler` integrator.
+Default: disabled
 - `-h --help`: Displays the help message with all available command line options

 ### Examples